Wimbledon Theatre, London

 The Turkish baths were under two shops which were located at the rear of the theatre (on the extreme left hand corner of the photograph).
 The entrance to the baths was from a lobby inside the theatre, though there was also access from the lobby to the street, just to the right of the shops.

-The baths, after being hidden for several decades underneath floorboards and behind walls, have now been uncovered and sympathetically converted into a privately owned bar, next to the smaller Wimbledon Theatre Studio.
+The baths, after being hidden for several decades underneath floorboards and behind walls, were opened up and sympathetically converted into a privately owned bar, next to the smaller Wimbledon Theatre Studio.

 Wimbledon Theatre Turkish Baths.
 Part 1: The theatre and its Turkish baths